BJJ Schedule and Info

 Other Policies:

-• All Monthly Members must have current USJA memberships ($45 per year), for insurance purposes.
+• Monthly members are strongly encouraged to have current USJA memberships ($50 per year), for insurance purposes.
 This includes an excess medical insurance policy for you, and provides liability insurance for your instructors.
-You may postpone joining the USJA until your second month.
-If you have a true financial hardship, I will consider waiving this for you.

 • Anyone wishing to be considered for promotion must be a monthly member.

-• We greatly respect everyone's achievements in all martial arts, but this is a Brazilian Jiu-Jitsu class, so please wear your Brazilian Jiu-Jitsu rank.
+• We greatly respect everyone's achievements in all martial arts, but since the main emphasis is on Brazilian Jiu-Jitsu, please wear your Brazilian Jiu-Jitsu rank in this class.

-• Dues are due on the first Saturday or Wednesday of each month
+• Dues are due on the first class of each month

 Enrollment: